AdobeDocs/experience-manager-65.en/help/assets/interactive-videos.md

 You can skip this task and continue to the next if you intend to use either of the default, out-of-the-box, Interactive Video viewer preset types `Shoppable_Video_dark` or `Shoppable_Video_light`.

-When a thumbnail is selected in the authoring environment a preview of the Quickview dialog box appears.
+When a thumbnail is selected in the authoring environment, a preview of the Quickview dialog box appears.

 ![chlimage_1-21](assets/chlimage_1-127.png)

 You can optionally create your own custom Interactive Video viewer preset.
 You can determine, among other things, the styling of the video player, the interactive thumbnails, and the thumbnail grid view that appears at the end of the video.

-An Interactive Video viewer preset properly renders the video and all timeline segments you have added.
+An Interactive Video viewer preset properly renders the video and all timeline segments that you have added.
 It also uses an example default Quickview when you select a product thumbnail in Preview mode so you can test its interactivity before publishing.

 After you save the viewer preset, its state is automatically set to **On** in the Viewer Presets page.
 This state means that it is visible in the Dynamic Media component and whenever you preview a video with it.
 Be sure you also manually publish your new viewer preset.